vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 You have either just deployed a CloudFormation stack or AWS has done so on your behalf at an event.
 The CloudFormation stack contains a PHP website on Amazon EC2 instances behind an application load balancer.
-You are now going to assess the posture of the site.
+You are now going to assess the posture of the site at both the host layer and at the network layer.

 In this section you will do the following tasks:

 1. Examine the stack that you built and its tags

+2. Assess the host layer.
-2. Install the Inspector Agent on the Amazon EC2 instances
+   a.
+Install the Amazon Inspector agent on the Amazon EC2 instances.
-3. Use Amazon Inspector to scan the instances
+   b.
+Run an Amazon Inspector scan to look for host level vulnerabilities.

+4. Assess the network layer.
-4. Use your Red Team Host to test for website vulnerabilities
+   a.
+Use your Red Team Host to test for website vulnerabilities

 ## Examine the stack that you built and its tags